 To achieve the goal of ending homeless in Auckland, more action including significant funding is needed.
-We welcomed the government's announcement in May that it would be investing a further $197 million over four years to strengthen the Housing First programme, including providing further support for the city centre.
+We welcomed the government's announcement in February 2020 that it is investing a further $300 million to provide 1000 more transitional housing places and additional support services.
 There is also a role for businesses to get involved with this issue.

 If you have any questions, concerns or ideas - talk to us